brettshollenberger/codecabulary/SOLID Principles.md

 #### _Liskov Substitution_

 Functions that point to or reference a base class must be able to use objects of derived classes without knowing it.

+#### _Dependency Inversion Principle_
+Depend on abstractions, not on concretions.
+High-level modules should not depend on low-level modules.
+Both should depend upon abstractions.
+Abstractions should not depend upon details.
+Details should depend upon abstractions.

+#### _Interface Segregation Principle_
+Clients should not be forced to depend upon interfaces they do not use.
+"When a client depends on a class that contains interface that they don't use, but that other clients do use, then that client will be affected by the changes those other clients force upon the class."